 Marquee Tools (M) are selection tools that allow you to make rectangular or elliptical selections.
 Once you make a selection you can edit the dimensions by going to Select>Transform Selection.
 Press Ok when you are satisfied with the selection that you have made.

-Lasso Tools (L) allow you to make freehand selections.
+Lasso Tools (L) allows you to make freehand selections.
 You can select straight with the Polygonal Lasso.
 If an object has a defined line of color variation, the Magnetic Lasso will make a selection on the line of differentiation.

 The Quick Selection (W ) tool is a quick way to make a selection by dragging the mouse over the object to be selected.
 The Magic Wand Tool selects objects of similar color.

 The Crop Tool (C) allows you to select a portion of the object to keep and delete the rest.
 Perspective Crop can be used to select an object that is not directly flat on the screen.
 Slice Tools are a helpful way of cutting an image into multiple parts.

 The Eyedropper Tool (I) is used to sample colors on the screen.
 If you are using the Brush Tool you can hold down ALT and the Eyedropper will appear to quickly select colors.
 The Ruler Tool is used to straighten images.
 The Note Tool is a helpful way to leave notes about a project for you to refer back to later.